rand-projects/teletypewriter-fonts/README.md

 ### 37ts109

 The Model-37 was an upper and lower case typebox teletype.
 There were different fonts-- `ts109` stands for type style 109 and was one of the available fonts.
 This font was generated using a sample from the Model-37 brochure and YouTube videos.
-A non-slash zero and an alternative digit `1` form are found in the copyright and `underscore a` positions.
-It seems the brochure example used the lower case `l` character for both lower case 'l' and '1'.
+A non-slash zero and an alternative digit `1` form are found in the `copyright` and `underscore a` positions.
+It seems the brochure example used the lower case `l` character for both lower case `l` and `1`.
 Other samples show a different style `1`, and that is the one included in the main font.